 Students will learn how to integrate social and participatory media and Web 2.0 content into their teaching for the purpose of creating and maintaining an authentic and interactive 21st Century paperless classroom.
 Students will gain hands-on familiarity with new media including strategies for using Twitter, Social Bookmarking, Blogs, Google Apps, and other social multimedia for classroom instruction and assessment.
-(1 to 3 credits)
+(3 credits)

-ED.810.677 Baltimore as your Classroom
+ED.810.677 Baltimore As Your Classroom

-Baltimore as your Classroom is designed to help students who are new to Baltimore get to know it better, as well as those students who are familiar with Baltimore, but who are eager to incorporate the rich resources of the city into classroom instruction.
-The course will focus on many aspects of Baltimore--the community, its neighborhoods, its history, its culture, and its resources for you as teacher.
-It will provide content and activities that are designed to assist teachers interested in engaging their students more fully in community-based activities and in identifying and using community resources as part of the curriculum for the students you teach.
+Baltimore as Your Classroom is designed to help students who are new to Baltimore get to know it better and for those students who are familiar with Baltimore, but are eager to incorporate the rich resources of the city into classroom instruction.
+The course will focus on many aspects of Baltimore-the community, its neighborhoods, its history, its culture, and its resources for you as teacher.
+It will provide content and activities that are designed to assist teachers interested in engaging their students more fully in community-based activities and in identifying and using community resources as part of your curriculum for the students you teach.
 The course will include several field experiences.
 (3 credits)